Alfalmi/telebot/README.md

 # telebot
-Telegram chatbot for hosting on heroku
+Telegram chatbot almost ready to be hosted on heroku